QUICK ANSWER:

 After birth, your body begins to shed lochia — a mix of blood, tissue, and mucus from your uterus — for up to six weeks (sometimes longer).
 It starts heavy, like a strong period, and gradually lightens over time.
 It’s your uterus literally healing its inner lining, closing the open wound left behind by the placenta.
 This process is essential, and yet it’s rarely talked about. it's not a period, but you'll certainly need diapers, period undies and pads at this time!
 We recommend the night pads as they are great for heavy bleeding paired with the period undies.

 Post-birth, your hormones swing dramatically.
 Estrogen and progesterone — which were sky-high during pregnancy — drop almost instantly, while prolactin and oxytocin rise to support milk production and bonding.
 This sudden crash can trigger mood changes, night sweats, and even the infamous “postpartum smell” — your body’s chemistry recalibrating.
-We recommend replenishing with this postpartum vitamin bundle.
+We recommend replenishing with a postpartum vitamin bundle.

 Your uterus shrinks back to its pre-pregnancy size over about six weeks, your pelvic floor is regaining strength, your abdominal muscles are reconnecting, and your skin is adjusting to new elasticity and hydration levels.
 None of this is visible in a photo, yet it’s the heart of postpartum recovery.